Life is amazing and we don’t understand it’s value until we see it crumbling in our own eyes.

 One of my long-time friends and his family emigrated to the USA from Cambodia.

-He had a very beautiful wife and two wonderful daughters 11 and 14 years old.
+He had a very beautiful wife and two wonderful daughters of age 11 and 14.

 If we were born in Cambodia and have seen the killing fields where Pol Pot slaughtered three million people, we would visualize life very differently.

-When we have these kinds of painful negative vibrations in life, it makes us realize that even if we are born into a very poor family of a poor country, we have won some amazing things in life.
+When we have these kinds of painful negative vibrations in life, it makes us realize that even if we are born into a peaceful poor family of a very poor country, we have won some amazing things in life.

 We definitely feel we are winners in life because fate didn’t make us refugees.